openpublishoperation/sql-docs-psprocesssing/sqlserver-cmdlets/sqlserver-module/vlatest/Restore-SqlDatabase.md

 ### -StopBeforeMarkName
 Specifies the marked transaction before which to stop the recovery operation.
-This is used with **StopBeforeMarkAfterDate** to determine the stopping point of the recovery operation.
+This is used with the *StopBeforeMarkAfterDate* parameter to determine the stopping point of the recovery operation.

 ```yaml
 Type: String